 Gameplay [90 minutes]

-The next 90 minutes are played out in silence, with the Alice is Missing playlist providing the only sound.
+The game is played in silence for the next 90 minutes, with the Alice is Missing playlist providing the only sound.
 The countdown timer is started at the 90-minute mark, and Charlie Barnes flips over their 90-minute Clue card—following all its instructions.
 This begins the first group text, where everyone joins in the conversation.
 The mystery is now afoot.
-Gameplay continues with cards turning over at their triggered times, introducing new pieces of Alice’s disappearance into the conversation.
+The gameplay continues with cards turning over at their triggered times, introducing new pieces of Alice’s disappearance into the conversation.
 When the 20-minute card is triggered, it reveals Alice’s location and when to reveal the 10-minute card to the holder.
 The 10-minute card determines how the cardholder finds Alice.
 Readers should note that time is fluid in the game, meaning these messages, in reality, could be playing out over the course of a day or more.

 Once the countdown timer reaches zero, players may send one last text message, and the game ends.
 At the game’s end, players will know what became of Alice and who was involved.
-There are multiple 20- and 10-minute cards to make each game’s ending slightly different.
+Multiple 20- and 10-minute cards make each game’s ending slightly different.
 Alice is Missing is a game about the mystery surrounding Alice’s disappearance and reveal.
 It’s not about obtaining justice for her.
 Once the 90-minute phase of the game is complete, it’s time to “Debrief.”

 Debrief [10-15 minutes]

-In this phase, the voicemails recorded earlier are played back for everyone to hear overtop of the playlists’ final song.
+In this phase, the voicemails recorded earlier are played back for everyone to listen to overtop of the playlist’s final song.
 After the last voicemail ends, the Debrief card is flipped over, and its instructions are followed.
-This is essentially a recovery period with the Facilitator checking in with everyone and to ensure that everyone is okay following what was very likely an emotional game.
-On the Debrief card are four questions to be asked and answered and post-game administrivia to do, like changing back contacts, etc.
+This is essentially a recovery period with the Facilitator checking in with everyone to ensure that everyone is okay following what was likely an emotional game.
+On the Debrief card are four questions to be asked and answered and post-game administrivia, like changing back contacts, etc.

 Alice is Missing comes packaged in a small box measuring 6.5″ x 5.5″ x 1.5″.
-The box’s cover portrays a girl looking down over a sleepy little town.
-It gives a sense of forlorn hope, and the color palette only exacerbates that feeling.
-The game’s contents include a 48-page full-color matte-finished rulebook and 72 tarot sized cards.
+The box’s cover portrays a girl looking down over a sleepy little town giving a sense of forlorn hope—the color palette further exacerbates that melancholy feeling.
+The game’s contents include a 48-page full-color matte-finished rulebook and 72 tarot-sized cards.
 All other necessary supplies are provided by the Facilitator and players.
 The rulebook is divided into two parts.
 The first is geared toward both players and facilitators, conveying the game’s setup, rules, and flow.
 The second is for facilitators and provides in-depth advice regarding setup, content warnings, keeping things on track, and playing online.
-The 72-card deck contains 5 Character cards, 31 Clue Cards, 10 Suspect Cards, 10 Location cards, 5 Drive cards, 8 Searching cards, the X-card, a Debrief card, and an Introduction card.
+The 72-card deck contains 5 Character cards, 31 Clue Cards, 10 Suspect Cards, 10 Location cards, 5 Drive cards, 8 Searching cards, the X card, a Debrief card, and an Introduction card.
 The artwork used is minimal, favoring text over art.

 Several digital versions of the game exist but were not evaluated in this review.
 As of this review, a PDF can be purchased from DriveThruRPG to create your own Print-N-Play version; a fully functional Roll20 implementation is available on that site’s marketplace; and according to comments by the publisher, they’re working on creating an Alice is Missing app to facilitate local and remote play.